bitcart/bitcart/README.md

 ## Linked repositories

-Our ecosystem consists of a few packages, this is our central repository.
+Our ecosystem consists of a few packages, this is our central repository..

 It is recommended to propose feature requests to Bitcart ecosystem as a whole on that repository.